epiforecasts/ringbp/README.md

 * *Bayesian inference of transmission chains using timing of symptoms, pathogen genomes and contact data* by Campbell et al
 	* Table 2 has references for many epidemiological parameters of SARS-cov
 	* https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006930#sec006

+### Other ideas
-### Robin has data describing the proportion of cases for Wuhan with specific symptoms (fever, cough, shortness of breath, breathing difficulties (requires oxygen), chest pain, low white blood cell count).
-By comparing these with SARS, influenza etc we could potentially get a (very rough) idea of the level of symptoms for Wuhan vs other diseases, which could in turn (with some assumptions) inform the percentage of transmissions occurring without symptoms (since that is already known for other pathogens)?
+* Robin has data describing the proportion of cases for Wuhan with specific symptoms (fever, cough, shortness of breath, breathing difficulties (requires oxygen), chest pain, low white blood cell count).
+By comparing these with SARS, influenza etc we could potentially get a (very rough) idea of the level of symptoms for Wuhan vs other diseases, which could in turn (with some assumptions) inform the percentage of transmissions occurring from missed cases/in isolation (since that is already known for other pathogens)?
+Would need some thought...

 ## Usage